Football capsules: Cumby, Fannindel, Campbell, Greenville Christian

 LOCATION: Indian Field, Campbell.

-KEY PLAYERS: CHANT: QB Brady Tarell, RB Andrew Ceballos, WR Davin Flores, RB Carter Vanderwel.
-Campbell: C Nate Hall, TE Brayan Cruz, RB Kennan Hall, Manny Knox.
+KEY PLAYERS: Campbell: C Nate Hall, TE Brayan Cruz, RB Kennan Hall, Manny Knox.
+Fruitvale: RB-WR Wyatt Powers, DE Thomas Norris, DE Mathew Alexander.

 NOTES: Preston Compton was promoted from defensive coordinator to serve as Campbell’s head coach.
 He’s the son of Texas A&M-Commerce Hall of Fame wide receiver Gary Compton.
 Preston Compton passed for 8,041 yards at Graceland University in Iowa to set a career record.
-CHANT stands for Christian Homeschool Athletes of North Texas.
-The team practices and plays games in Allen.
+Fruitvale opened with a 47-0 loss to Oakwood.
+Campbell also lost 76-31 to Fannindel.

 GREENVILLE CHRISTIAN EAGLES